maumitabhaumik/maumitabhaumik.github.io/index.md

   </body>
 </html>

 Hello!
 I am a linguistics researcher based in India.
-I have recently graduated with my Ph.D. degree in Linguistics from the English and Foreign Languages University, Hyderabad.
-Earlier, I obtained an M.A. in Linguistics from Jawaharlal Nehru University, New Delhi, in 2019.
+I have recently graduated with my Ph.D. in Linguistics from the English and Foreign Languages University, Hyderabad, India.
+Earlier, I obtained an M.A. in Linguistics from the Jawaharlal Nehru University, New Delhi, in 2019.

 My research focuses on language processing in children and adults, with special attention to their comprehension of meaning in verbal communication. <!--I am particularly fascinated by the intricate interplay between semantics and pragmatics in meaning interpretation.-->
 I study the comprehension of logical words, such as connectives (_and, or, if-then_) and quantifiers (_some, all, every_), and use experimental methods to study their processes.